IBM-Blockchain/mustgather/README.md

 - Checking there are enough worker nodes in each zone
 - Checking each worker node has enough resources

-The checks which will be performed in addition to those above the environments with an IBP installation include:
+The checks which will be performed in addition to those above with an IBP installation include:

 - Checking certificate expiry dates
 - Checking the issuer is correct for admin certificates